Equifax Data Was Breached–Now What?

 A fraud alert will notify existing and potential creditors who access your credit file that you are a victim of identity theft.
 It requires anyone accessing your credit report to contact you before authorizing any requests or modifications to your credit line.

 A fraud alert will only remain on your credit file for 90 days.

 Like a fraud alert, an extended fraud alert requires creditors accessing your credit report to personally contact you before authorizing any requests to open or modify a credit line.
 Unlike a fraud alert, an extended alert lasts in perpetuity.

 With this type of alert, you will be entitled to 2 free credits reports from each of the 3 credit bureaus, and your name will be deleted from prescreened credit and insurance offers for 5 years.

 Take Action Against Fraudulent Activity

-If you believe you are the victim of identity theft, you should immediately contact https://www.identitytheft.gov to submit an identity theft report.
-To request a security freeze or contact the 3 credit bureaus, use the information and links below.
+If you believe you are the victim of identity theft, you should immediately contact identitytheft.gov to submit an identity theft report.
+To request a security freeze or to contact the three credit bureaus, use the information below.